noraini0210/noraini0210/README.md

 - 👋 Hi, I’m Noraini
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning Python.
+- 🌱 I’m in Python now.
 I am familiar with R and GrADS.

 <!---
 noraini0210/noraini0210 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.